 - Women >13+6

-A GP referral is required.
-Please complete and fax the Fast Fax Referral form including previous ultrasound reports, and relevant pathology results.
+A GP referral is required to access EPAS.
+Please complete and fax the Fast Fax Referral form and include all previous relevant ultrasound reports, relevant pathology results, gynecological and obstetric history.

 Downloads and Related Topics

 Pain and bleeding in early pregnancy

 Bleeding in early pregnancy can be very distressing but it does not always mean that you are having a miscarriage.
 Bleeding is very common in early pregnancy, affecting about one in four women, many of whom will go on to have a healthy baby.